What every best Central Air Conditioners has:

 Another measure of air conditioner efficiency is the energy efficiency ratio (EER).
 This measures the air conditioner's efficiency at any given moment.
 It's simply the cooling capacity of the air conditioner, as measured in BTU per hour, divided by its energy consumption in watts.

 Energy Star ratings for central air conditioners are based on both SEER and EER.
 To qualify for the label, a standard split-system central air conditioner must have a SEER of at least 15 and an EER of at least 12.5.
-For single-package units, the requirements are 15 SEER and 12 EER.
+For packaged units, the requirements are 15 SEER and 12 EER.